These cakesicles are a cute and fun treat and are surprisingly easy to make. Perfect for birthdays or change them up to suit your special occasion.

-Cakesicles, also know as cake popsicles, cake pops, popsicle cakes or even popsicle cake pops, are cakes made into popsicle shapes that are covered in chocolate.
+Cakesicles, also known as cake popsicles, cake pops, popsicle cakes or even popsicle cake pops, are cakes made into popsicle shapes that are covered in chocolate.
 There are two main methods, the mold or dipping method.
 For the mold method small popsicle molds are coated in chocolate, filled with cake mix and sealed with chocolate.
 For the dipping method the cake mix is first shaped into popsicle shapes then dipped in chocolate.
-The mold method generally produces cleaner looking popsicle cakes and uses less chocolate compared with the dipping method.
+The mold method generally produces cleaner-looking popsicle cakes and uses less chocolate compared with the dipping method.

 - Red, white and blue cakesicles- use a white chocolate shell and sprinkle with fun red, white and blue sprinkles and stars.
 Fill with red velvet or vanilla cake.
-Perfect for 4th of July or a patriotic party!
+Perfect for the 4th of July or a patriotic party!

-- Funfetti cakesicles - use a neutral white chocolate base and sprinkle with bright funfetti sprinkles for a fun and colourful look!
+- Funfetti cakesicles - use a neutral white chocolate base and sprinkle with bright funfetti sprinkles for a fun and colorful look!
 Fill with funfetti cake, or go for maximum contrast with some delicious red velvet, yum!